lastingParadox/ff-site/utils/archive-to-markdown/md/ff2/police-brutality.md

 **Brakia** _(25-Jun-18 02:15 PM)_

-_Serpile mistakes the smell of the hot dog piss water for coffee somehow and heads into Matthias's room.
+_`Serpile`: Serpile mistakes the smell of the hot dog piss water for coffee somehow and heads into Matthias's room.
 He tries a taste of the piss, ignoring the glass shards about him._

-@Magic8Ball Does Serpile die from the piss water being in his system, having been made to drink it due to universal bullshit?
+`Serpile`: @Magic8Ball Does Serpile die from the piss water being in his system, having been made to drink it due to universal bullshit?

 **Magic8Ball** _(25-Jun-18 02:15 PM)_